haraldsteinlechner/LearnOpenGL/src/8.guest/2024/8.stereo/Readme.md

 ### Idea & Background

-The idea of this example is to show a *minimal* setup for native stereo rendering and hints how interactions can be implemented leveraging stereo viewing.
+The idea of this example is to show a *minimal* setup for native stereo rendering and hints how interactions can be implemented leveraging stereo.
 Often examples are quite large and full of implementation details (layered rendering, multi-view extensions, model loading, ui frameworks etc.) or or too small not even showing how the camera and mouse interactions should be adapted.
 This example fills this gap.
 However, throughout in the code walkthrough i give pointers to advanced topics and more efficient implementations.